pressbooks/pressbooks/readme.txt

 == Upgrade Notice ==

-Please note Pressbooks 3.8.0 will be our last release on WordPress.org.
+Please note that Pressbooks 3.8.0 will be our last release on WordPress.org.
 Future updates will be delivered via GitHub [releases](https://github.com/pressbooks/pressbooks/releases).
+To facilitate this process, you can install the [GitHub Updater](https://github.com/afragen/github-updater) plugin.

 == Changelog ==